kazurayam/materialstore-examples/docs/index.md

 #### (1) I had to repeat writing code to create directories to store files

-The Selenium library supports taking a screenshot into a temporary file.
+The Selenium library supports taking a screenshot of browser window and saving image into a temporary file.
-But Selenium does not provide a mean of organizing the created files.
+However, Selenium does not provide a mean of organizing the created files.
-I had to repeatedly write codes that create a directory structure to store the PNG files.
+I had to write codes that create a directory structure to store the PNG files.

-I tend to run a single test many times.
-If I want to reserve the outcomes of 1st, 2nd and 3rd execution, I need to create directories with name of timestamp format like `20220414_093417`, `20220415_163924`, `20220416_170836` and so on.
+I ran a single test many times, and I wanted to preserve the outcomes of 1st, 2nd and 3rd run.
+So I need to create directories with name of timestamp format like `20220414_093417`, `20220415_163924`, `20220416_170836` and so on.
-I repeated writing such code to create this directory structure.
+I repeated inventing directory trees to store PNG files.
-It was just boring.
+It was just tiring and boring.

-I remembered the "Don’t Repeat Yourself" principle.
+The [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle came up to me.
+I wanted to invent a reusable library that manages a directory tree to store screenshots created by my Selenium tests.

-#### (2) Metadata of Web pages disappear
+#### (2) Metadata of Web page disappeared

 By executing the test, I got a file `./tmp/test.png`.
 In fact the file was created out of a web page at the URL `http://demo.guru99.com/V4/`.
-But that **Metadata** (from which URL it was created, at which stage of test processing it was created, with what input data from human, etc) is not recorded in the stored image file.
+But the metadata (from which URL it was created, at which stage of test processing it was created, etc) is not recorded in the stored file.
-Other programs will never be informed of the metadata that the `./tmp/test.png` file was created out of the URL `http://demo.guru99.com/V4/`.
+Other program may read the file to reuse somehow, but it will never be informed of the metadata that the `./tmp/test.png` file was created out of the URL `http://demo.guru99.com/V4/`.

 Without the metadata, screenshots are not reusable for any purposes.
-The screenshots become bulky garbages as soon as created.
+Screenshots become garbage as soon as created.

-#### (3) I had to repeat writing code to report the List of stored files
+#### (3) I had to repeat writing code to view stored files

-When I get many PNG files on disk, naturally I want to have a method of viewing them easily.
+When I got many PNG files on disk, naturally I wanted a easy method to view images.
 I wrote a code to generate an HTML report of PNG files.
-I repeatedly need the report for many other cases.
 I realised I should make the code as a reusable library.

 #### (4) I wanted to compare 2 sets of screenshots of a single Web app

-I developed a set of tests that take screenshots with 100% coverage of page types of a single web app.
+I developed a set of tests that take screenshots of web pages of a single web app with 100% coverage.
-Then I wanted to perform Visual Inspection: compare the Development env vs the Production env, or a system Before vs After updating software version.
+Then I wanted to perform **Visual Inspection**: compare the Development environment vs the Production environment;
+compare the pages Before vs After a software update.

-If I find any visual differences between the two sets, that becomes the best checklist for me to improve the software quality.
+Sometimes I find unexpected visual differences between the two sets.
+The report of comparison becomes the best checklist for me to improve the quality of software.
-The visual differences could drive my development works productively.

 ### Solution by Materialstore

-#### test code
+#### Sample code

-The following Java8 program ia s JUnit8 test, which performs the following:
+The following code is a JUnit5-based test in Java, which performs the following:

 1.  it opens Chrome browser, navigates to `https://www.google.com`